Empower Agile Coaching, Co-Owner

 Agilex, Agile Coach

 Agile Coach for clients in the government sector.
-Currently working with a team of Agile Coaches at a State agency, focusing on implementing continuous improvement practices at the portfolio level.
+Worked with a team of Agile Coaches at a State agency, focusing on implementing continuous improvement practices at the portfolio level.
+Implemented Rolling Wave Planning on a regular cadence that is appreciated and the value recognized at all levels, including the Scrum development teams, Operations teams and Business leadership.

 I develop and deliver comprehensive training sessions that educate customers on agile values and practices.
 I listen to the myriad questions customers raise about how to enact agile practices and help guide them to a potential starting point for implementing Scrum.
 I find Scrum to be the most effective pathway for teams and organizations to discover and benefit from agile practices.
 My approach to Scrum is to present it as a framework to problem-solve, rather than manage.
 I teach the concept of embracing agile values as the goal to an agile transformation, rather than a perfect implementation of process.